BenjaminHinchliff/webgl-mandelbrot/README.md

 ## TODO(s):

 - Iterations slider (right now statically set to 50)
-- Better mobile support?
-I'm not sure about the performance of WebGL on mobile right now so I'm not sure it it's worth the time
 - Testing?
 I would really like to have it but I really have no idea how to test WebGL code without something stupid like image comparison or a really massive mock that just makes you write the code twice.